-- Slated for disposal (as a status indicator of report of excess [ROE] submitted or ROE accepted, Determination to Dispose, or Surplus; or - d. meet all of these conditions: - (1) Unoccupied: The building is occupied 1 hour or less per person per day on average - (2) Low/No Energy Use: Total usage from all sources is less than 12.7 kBtu/GSF/year - (3) Low/No Water Use: Consumption is less than 2 gal/day on average - E. Efficient Labs: In accordance with 10 CFR 436, Subpart A (the objective being to apply LCC-effective energy and water conservation in the design of Federal buildings), when adding fume hoods or constructing new lab spaces35 follow energy efficient laboratory design principles when safe and LCC-effective.
-If judged not possible, or not LCC effective, a reduction in this requirement will be allowed through a formal process (e.g., Variance Form 2137). - Such projects shall consider using the Labs21 Environmental Performance Criteria of International Institute of Sustainable Laboratories (I2SL) and the Sustainable Strategies Checklist.
+- F. DOE O 436.1A and 10 CFR 436 Subpart C: Efficient Labs.
+When constructing new lab spaces22, and per 42 USC 8252 when adding or renovating fume hoods or laboratory exhaust systems, follow energy efficient laboratory design principles when safe and LCC effective.
+If judged not possible, or not LCC effective, a reduction in this requirement will be allowed through a formal process (e.g., Variance Form 2137). - 1.
+Applicable projects shall consider using the International Institute of Sustainable Laboratories' (I2SL) Sustainable Strategies Checklist.
 The criteria and checklist will assist in meeting the required energy efficiency metric for GP and 10 CFR 433 and includes these seven key elements: - a.
-Dynamic, direct-digital control systems - b.
-Real time demand-based ventilation to control air changes per hour - c.
-Efficient lighting (LEDs with occupancy sensors or timers) - d.
-Optimization or reduction of the exhaust fan discharge velocity (design study of exhaust dispersion based on site conditions) - e.
-Pressure drop optimization - f.
-Fume hood flow optimization: apply AIHA/ANSI Z9.5 Standard to analyze if fume hood standby ventilation can be reduced - g.
+Dynamic, direct-digital control systems, - b.
+Real time demand-based ventilation to control air changes per hour, - c.
+Efficient lighting (LEDs with occupancy sensors or timers), - d.
+Optimization or reduction of the exhaust fan discharge velocity (design study of exhaust dispersion based on site conditions), - e.
+Pressure drop optimization, - f.
+Fume hood flow optimization: apply AIHA/ANSI Z9.5 Standard to analyze if fume hood standby ventilation can be reduced, - g.
 Final commissioning and continuous commissioning with automated cross platform fault detection diagnostics.
 Guidance: Fault detection diagnostic software is managed by UI FOD and is easily achievable with a digital control system on the yellow network.